NathanDunning/Visualising-Transport-Networks/M1_Requirements/project_requirement.md

 ### 1.1 Purpose
-Analyses the different modes and the current state of traffic flow of major cities in New Zealand to give insight when making transport-related decisions.
+The purpose of this system is to analyse the different modes and the current state of traffic flow of major cities in New Zealand to give insight for making transport-related decisions.
 ### 1.2 Scope

 The Virtualising our Transport Networks App is a decision support tool designed to allow transport planners, road control authorities and public transport operators to gain insight to drive their decisions by viewing a visual analysis of the transport flow data.
 The existing system will be able to run on any browser and potentially as a web application.
 The system will display an observation on how long it takes to get to the CBD from a set origin on a map, where the zones between the origin and destination will be coloured based on an interpolation of the time taken again the distance from the origin.
 Users can add CSV data sets to the application to read the files.
 The goal is to deliver a web application which will display a terrain topographic map potentially showing the how long it takes to get into the city from different suburbs using different modes e.g. car, train and bus.
 Another potential deliverable is for the map to use the same units as Statistics New Zealand's census data units to further increase the effectiveness of this system to display analysis and apply users to make insight-driven decisions made in the transport sector.